Patronato’s Christmas at San Xavier

 Linda Ronstadt headlined the first concert at the Mission more than 20 years ago, starting a beloved tradition that now marks the beginning of Tucson’s holiday season.
 This signature series of concerts raises funds for Patronato, a nonprofit organization devoted to restoring and preserving Mission San Xavier for future generations.

 Early invitations.
-If you would like to receive our signature, hand-assembled invitation, become a Friend of Patronato.
-This special invitation arrives before the general mailing so that you can get a head start on purchasing your concert tickets.
+If you would like to receive our signature, hand-assembled invitation in the mail, along with other special benefits, become a Friend of Patronato.
+This special invitation arrives before the general invitation and email so that you can get a head start on purchasing your concert tickets.

 Premium Seating.
 In the past, seats have been allocated on a “first come-first serve” basis.
 In 2016, we experimented with a new approach: pay a little extra to receive a premium seat and it worked.
 In 2017, we will add to premium seating, the opportunity to select a preferred chapel section.
 (The balance of seat assignments continues to be managed by the date requests are received.)

 A Round of Applause for Our 2016 Sponsors

 In 2016, Long Realty joined Patronato’s Christmas at San Xavier corporate sponsors: Desert Diamond Casinos and Entertainment, Tucson Electric Power, and Snell and Wilmer.

 Our family underwriters are Arch and Laura Brown, Geogiann and John Carroll, Ann Fallon, Kathy and Michael Hard, Hank and Barbara Peck, and Chuck and Pat Pettis.
 A big thank you to these businesses and individuals for helping to ensure the success of our Christmas Concert series.

 Songs of the Nave: A Christmas Tradition at Mission San Xavier